nidhidhamnani/Distributed-Computing---Gossip-Algorithms/README.md

 ## Benchmark

-Inputs are present for benchmarks.
+Inputs are present for benchmarks in `inputs` directory.

 ```
 # Run this for benchmark.